Joseemartinezz/Table_tennis_booking_project/README.md

-# Web for booking table tennis tables
+# Table Bookings for Finisterre TM

 ## Project Overview
 The idea of this proyect is to create a web for booking tables for a table tennis team.